joneshf/terraform-provider-openwrt/docs/data-sources/system_system.md

 - `description` (String) The hostname for the system.
 - `hostname` (String) A short single-line description for the system.
-- `log_size` (Number) Size of the file based log buffer in KiB
+- `log_size` (Number) Size of the file based log buffer in KiB.
-- `notes` (String) Multi-line free-form text about the system
+- `notes` (String) Multi-line free-form text about the system.
 - `timezone` (String) The POSIX.1 time zone string.
 This has no corresponding value in LuCI.
-See: https://github.com/openwrt/luci/blob/cd82ccacef78d3bb8b8af6b87dabb9e892e2b2aa/modules/luci-base/luasrc/sys/zoneinfo/tzdata.lua
+See: https://github.com/openwrt/luci/blob/cd82ccacef78d3bb8b8af6b87dabb9e892e2b2aa/modules/luci-base/luasrc/sys/zoneinfo/tzdata.lua.
 - `ttylogin` (Boolean) Require authentication for local users to log in the system.
 - `zonename` (String) The IANA/Olson time zone string.
 This corresponds to "Timezone" in LuCI.
-See: https://github.com/openwrt/luci/blob/cd82ccacef78d3bb8b8af6b87dabb9e892e2b2aa/modules/luci-base/luasrc/sys/zoneinfo/tzdata.lua
+See: https://github.com/openwrt/luci/blob/cd82ccacef78d3bb8b8af6b87dabb9e892e2b2aa/modules/luci-base/luasrc/sys/zoneinfo/tzdata.lua.

 ### Read-Only